 Although much of the evidence is still subjective, it is clear that professional retailers firmly believe that plants are an integral part of the selling environment and are prepared to allocate the space and resources to accommodate them.

-Read how a premier shopping center in the Toronto area revitalized their space by redesigning their interior gardens.
+Read how a premier shopping center in the Toronto area revitalized its space by redesigning its interior gardens.